nottinghamcollege/HTML-Email-Boilerplate-Redux/README.md

 As well as creating a solid foundation for any email campaign, our boilerplate also focuses on the following areas:

 * Modular and customisable email boilerplate that suits your needs with configuration options
-* Full documented with a guidelines version that explains every aspect of each line of code
+* Fully documented with a guidelines version that explains every aspect of each line of code and its purpose
 * Forcing the document mode for Internet Explorer based clients
 * Improved Windows Phone 7/8/8.1 compatibility
-* CSS3 support in the Outlook Mobile client on Windows Phone 8+ and above (POP3/IMAP)
+* CSS3 support in the Outlook Mobile client on Windows Phone 8/8.1 (POP3/IMAP)
 * Scaling images correctly in Outlook 2010 and 2013 when using DPI scaling factors greater than 96 DPI (100%)
 * Improved Office 365 (OWA) compatibility (Microsoft have since improved the rendering standards of OWA [in the October 2014 update](http://blogs.office.com/2014/10/14/improving-outlook-web-app-options-settings-2/))
 * Android 4.4 centring fix